haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/theme-install.md

 - if a theme is just a set of files, for example an archive, add the theme manually.
 - if a theme is a {% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}composer{% endglossarytooltip %} package, install it using composer.
-- if a theme is distributed as an extension, use the **Web Setup Wizard** in {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.
+- if a theme is distributed as an extension, use the **网页安装向导** in {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.

 The following sections contain more information about each installation flow.